iamroshel/git-github-getting-code-from-github/README.md

 GitHub web interface.
 This confirms that the _remote repository_ you _cloned_ automatically set up a _remote name_ called `origin`.

-Note also that the repo is listed twice: once for _fetch_ and once for _push_.
-In many cases, these two remotes will point to the same repo on GitHub, but there are some circumstances where you might want to set them up to point to different repos.

 **Note**: As you may have noticed, the Python repo is quite large.
 You might want to delete it before you move on by running: